-Focusing mainly on EU and UK trade compliance, Sara co-leads the EU and UK specialist export controls and sanctions team, which regularly advises multinational institutions and corporations on a wide range of matters relating to relevant EU law and policy and Member State enforcement for trade restrictions towards various third countries (such as Ukraine/Russia, Iran and Syria), including in the context of diligence reviews, contract negotiations and development of compliance programs.
+Focusing mainly on EU and UK trade compliance, Sara co-leads the EU and UK specialist export controls and sanctions teams.
+Sara regularly advises multinational institutions and corporations on a wide range of matters relating to relevant EU law and policy, and Member State or UK enforcement, for trade and investment restrictions towards various third countries (such as Ukraine/Russia, Iran and Syria), including in the context of diligence reviews, contract negotiations and development of compliance programs.
 She also provides a broad perspective on sanctions and export control matters, working closely with the US sanctions team in the Firm’s Washington D.C. office to give sanctions and export compliance advice to both US and non-US clients.

-With respect to EU and US trade and customs law, Sara has expertise relating to a broad range of issues concerning classification, origin, valuation, marking, entry procedures, preferential trade regimes and security standards.
+More broadly with respect to EU and US trade and customs law, Sara has expertise relating to a wide range of issues concerning classification, origin, valuation, marking, entry procedures, preferential trade regimes and security standards.
 She has advised clients supplying goods and services on the EU and US markets on various aspects of environmental regulations, regulatory compliance, product safety standards (including GMO regulation in the EU and its Member States) and intellectual property regimes (including Geographical Indications), as well as safeguard, antidumping and countervailing duty issues.
 Sara also provides regular advice on various trade, customs and institutional matters in relation to existing EU and US free trade agreements, as well as free trade agreements under EU negotiation.
-She participates in ongoing industry consultations on drafting proposals for the modernized EU customs code.

 Prior to joining White & Case, Sara worked for a New York law firm, specializing in international trade litigation and customs compliance matters.
 She has also worked as a trainee with the Trade Directorate-General of the European Commission.